bbc/editorial-search-galileo-babel/README.md

 After making changes to the lambda peform the  following operations in order:
 1. "deploy.sh" This is used to put new code in to the bucket
 2. "update.sh" This is used to update the lambda to use the new code in the bucket

+### Versioning ####
+Currently the alias always points to the latest version.
+The details regarding alias, publish and versions still needs to be worked out.